What It Is

 - No down payment and no prepayment penalty reduce patient objections

-- 90% offer-meets-ask rate indicates strong approval algorithms
+- Proceed Finance reports a 90% offer-meets-ask rate indicates strong approval algorithms

 Cons